xiongh15/xiongh15.github.io/_pages/about.md

 ## Introduction

 My name is Hao Xiong, and I am a PhD candidate supervised by [Prof. Fei Wei](https://www.chemeng.tsinghua.edu.cn/info/1094/2395.htm)  at Tsinghua University(THU,清华大学) , starting from 2019.
-I obtained my undergraduate certificate in chemical engineering, and more recently embarked in studying advanced electron microscopy.
+I obtained my undergraduate certificate in chemical engineering also in THU, and more recently embarked in studying advanced electron microscopy.
 Currently, I am working at the spatial and temporal non-periodic phenomenon in sub-nanoscale heterogeneous catalysis.
-Moreover, I am a huge fan of badminton and CSGO, which we can talk about over night except for the above academic thing.